l1lgadil1/finance-tracking-web/memory-bank/activeContext.md

 ## Current Work

-We have recently improved the application's main dashboard layout and navigation experience with particular focus on mobile responsiveness and UI consistency.
+We have recently improved the application's transactions management system with particular focus on UI/UX and real-time updates.
+We've also enhanced the main dashboard layout and navigation experience with particular focus on mobile responsiveness and UI consistency.
 We've redesigned the sidebar navigation, enhanced the header UI, and implemented a new tab-based navigation approach for nested pages like Settings.

 ### Recent Changes

+- Enhanced the Transactions page UI/UX with more minimalist styling based on user feedback
+- Improved transaction card interaction with better actions button visibility and placement
+- Fixed real-time transaction list updates for add/edit/delete operations
+- Improved mobile responsiveness for transaction cards and action buttons
 - Ensured consistent height between header and sidebar by setting fixed heights and alignment
 - Made the burger menu button visible only on mobile devices to improve desktop UI
 - Streamlined header on mobile by hiding username/email details, showing only avatar